Sparse and low-rank multivariate Hawkes processes: The multivariate Hawkes model and the least-squares functional

+The main advantage of exponential kernels with fixed memory parameters $\alpha_1, \ldots, \alpha_K$, is that it allows one to handle a convex problem.
+In the general case or when the memory parameters are unknown, the problem becomes non-convex, more challenging and is beyond the scope of the paper.

+The parameter of interest is the \emph{self-excitement} tensor $\bbA$, which can be viewed as a cross-scale (for $k=1, \ldots, K$) weighted adjacency matrix of connectivity between nodes, as illustrated in Figure~\ref{fig:first_illustration} below.

-The Hawkes model is particularly revelant for the modelization of the ``microscopic'' activity of social networks, and has been considered recently a lot in literature (see~\cite{crane2008robust, blundell2012modelling, zhou_zha_le_2013, yang2013mixture,linderman2014discovering, dubois2013stochastic, blundell2012modelling, iwata2013discovering}, among others) for this kind of application, with a particular emphasis on~\cite{hansen_reynaud_bouret_viroirard} that gives first theoretical results for the Lasso used with Hawkes processes with an application to neurobiology.
-The main point is that this simple autoregressive structure of the intensity allows to capture the direct influence of a user on to the others, based on the recurrency and the patterns of their actions, by separating the intensity into a baseline and a self-exciting component, hence allowing to filter exogeneity in the estimation of users' influences on each others.
+The Hawkes model is particularly relevant for the modelization of the ``microscopic'' activity of social networks and has attracted a lot of interest in the recent literature (see~\cite{crane2008robust, blundell2012modelling, zhou2013learning, yang2013mixture,linderman2014discovering, dubois2013stochastic, blundell2012modelling, iwata2013discovering}, among others) for this kind of application, with a particular emphasis on~\cite{hansen_reynaud_bouret_viroirard} that gives first theoretical results for the Lasso used with Hawkes processes with an application to neurobiology.
+The main point is that this simple autoregressive structure of the intensity allows us to capture the direct influence of a user, based on the recurrence and the patterns of his actions, by separating the intensity into a baseline and a self-exciting component, hence allowing to filter exogeneity in the estimation of users' influences on each others.

+We introduce in this paper an estimation procedure of $\theta = (\mu, \bbA)$ based on data $\{ N_t : t \in [0, T ]\}$.
+The hidden structure underlying the observed actions of nodes is contained in $\bbA$.
+Our strategy is based on the least-squares functional given by